This website belongs to anindependent consultantof the company Platinum Health / Purium.

 Network marketing is not a new invention.

-In the decades of this sales form's existence, many companies have come and gone.
-Large companies with millions in sales have disappeared, pompous newcomers couldn't keep their promises, and some "boring" companies have remained steadfast in the market for decades.
+Over the decades of its existence, many companies have come and gone.
+Large companies with million-dollar turnovers have disappeared, flashy newcomers couldn't keep their promises, and some "boring" companies have remained steadfast in the market for decades.

 In this interview, we take a personal look at more than 25 years of network history and learn one or two exciting aspects.